isidoranedic/week3project/README.md

 a brief, high-level description of what kind of application your team is thinking of developing.\

+Our team is thinking of developing an application that can store recipes, and let users add recipes of their own.
+The application would allow the user to search for recipes using a specific ingredient, or by specific nutritional content (ex. protein, vitamins, etc.).
+In addition, the user would be able to add recipes to a collection, which could function like a daily meal plan and allow the user to see the total nutritional value of all the included recipes.
+Given the meal plan, our application would then be able to generate a shopping list based on the ingredients in each recipe.

 This is mostly just so we can give you some initial feedback on whether your team might want to reconsider your project direction.\

 a link to the documentation for an API your team can use related to the domain.\